thin-edge/thin-edge.io/docs/src/extend/firmware-management/flashing-an-image.md

     ![Select Image](./images/raspberrypi-imager-selected-file.png)

     :::tip
-    You may need to change the file filter to use teh "All Files" option if you intended image file is not selectable in the select file dialog.
+    You may need to change the file filter to use the "All Files" option if you intended image file is not selectable in the select file dialog.
     :::

 3. Choose the storage where the image will be written to